toshitachi/RepData_PeerAssessment2/README.md

 -You may have other sections in your analysis, but Data Processing and Results are ##required##.

--The analysis document must have ##at least one figure containing a plot"".
+-The analysis document must have ##at least one figure containing a plot##.

--Your analysis must have **no more than three figures**.
+-Your analysis must have ##no more than three figures##.
 Figures may have multiple plots in them (i.e. panel plots), but there cannot be more than three figures total.

 -You must show all your code for the work in your analysis document.
 This may make the document a bit verbose, but that is okay.
 In general, you should ensure that <span style="color:red">echo = TRUE</span> for every code chunk (this is the default setting in knitr).